 Propane systems will often struggle or not work at all above a certain elevation.
 Ask your installer if you expect to be camping in the mountains.

-Those factors aside, there are those who love their woodburner, and there are stoves small enough to fit.
+Despite our reservations…there are those who love their woodburner, and there are stoves small enough to fit in a van.
 Consider, though, how much space you’ll also need for the heat protection around it, for the chimney and for the fuel.

 The photo of that cute stove and kettle might make some of you go: “Yes!
 That looks gorgeous”.
 I just get the collywobbles.